LowTEMP 2.0

 • Project development and application

-• Development of e-learning courses
+• Creation of e-learning courses

 1 year (01/2021 – 12/2021)

-aconium contact person
+aconium Contact person

 Britta Schmigotzki